Clubmd24/garage/README.md

    - `NEXT_PUBLIC_AWS_REGION`

    The S3 bucket must already exist and permit uploads.
+3. Install the Python dependencies:
+   `pip install -r requirements.txt`
-3. Run `./setup.sh` to install Node.js and all JavaScript and Python dependencies.
-This script installs `nvm` if necessary, uses Node.js `22` and runs `npm ci` and `pip install -r requirements.txt`.
+4. Run `./setup.sh` to install Node.js and all JavaScript dependencies.
+This script installs `nvm` if necessary, uses Node.js `22` and runs `npm ci`.
-4. Make the bootstrap script executable and run it to scaffold the portal:
+5. Make the bootstrap script executable and run it to scaffold the portal:
    `chmod +x bootstrap_dev_portal.sh && ./bootstrap_dev_portal.sh`
-5. Run migrations: `npm run migrate`
+6. Run migrations: `npm run migrate`
    - This command executes every `.sql` file in the `migrations/` directory in order and records which have been run.
    - Running the script again safely skips already-applied migrations.
-6. Run tests and lint checks: `npm test` and `npm run lint`
+7. Run tests and lint checks: `npm test` and `npm run lint`
-7. Start dev server: `npm run dev`
+8. Start dev server: `npm run dev`

 ## Database